b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 Adding new members to the experiment team can be done using an abridged version of the Kick Off Session.
 The lead researcher takes the new team member through the Kick Off session, sharing the group answers after a brief discussion of each prompt.

 ## Learning Event Retrospective
 The Learning Event Retro is another group activity that should be scheduled in response to any safety incident that occurs during experimentation (including near misses).
 The purpose of the Learning Event Retro is to find the gap in the initial plan that allowed a safety incident to occur.
 Once this gap is identified, the safe experiment plan should be updated.
-At this moment the structure of the Learning Event Retro is untested, so the procedure described may change in the future (I will post an update if so).
+At this moment the structure of the Learning Event Retro is relatively untested (attempting to redo a historic root cause analysis in a group format sorta felt redundant as we all already knew what happened).
+So, the procedure described below may change in the future and I will post an update if so.

 ### Planned Session Structure